helgoboss/pointer_lock/README.md

 This is how it works:

 1. Call `pointerLock.createSession()`.
 2. When you are ready, listen to the resulting stream.
-This will lock pointer.
+This will lock the pointer.
 3. Process pointer movement events emitted from the stream.
 4. When you are done, cancel the stream.
 This will unlock the pointer